kiranbakale/Git-Cheat/README.md

 ```
 git commit -a -m 'the message we want here to be displayed here'
 ```
-## Create an repositories and have its https link copied before moving ahead
+## :warning: Create an repositories and have its https link copied before moving ahead :warning:
 ### Configuring our local repository to move files remote repository
 - If we type in command it will be connected to remote repository